-A press release and five tables from the 2013 NCSE are available for free on the Public NCSE Tables page.
-The 2013 NCSE results are based on 835 U.S. college and university endowments and affiliated foundations, representing over $448 billion in endowment assets.
+A press release and tables from the 2015 NCSE are available for free on the Public NCSE Tables page.
+The 2015 NCSE results are based on 812 U.S. college and university endowments and affiliated foundations, representing $529 billion in endowment assets.
 You may also access endowment market value and investment rate of return data from previous studies by going to our Historical Market Values Table.

-- NCSE Sponsors: All study sponsors have complimentary access to the full study.
+- NCSE Sponsors: All study sponsors have complimentary access to the final report.
 For instructions on how to access the study results, please email the NCSE help desk.

 - NCSE Products for Non-Participants: The complete study can be purchased through the NACUBO online bookstore.

 2015 NACUBO-Commonfund Endowment Study Sponsors